Homebrew/gsoc/README.md

 #### Difficulty: Medium
 Homebrew is written in Ruby, which uses dynamic typing.
 The [Sorbet](https://github.com/sorbet/sorbet) project provides a way to enable static type checking in Ruby, which would increase confidence in the quality of its code and provide a useful way to catch subtle bugs.
 This project would perform an initial setup of Sorbet for Homebrew and work on adding type data to its code.

 Expected outcome: Sorbet is installed in Homebrew's development environment, and key parts of the application have type metadata.
+Documentation has been written about adding types.

 Stretch goal: Major portions of Homebrew's core code has type data.